JannaramPremchand/Foundational-Web-Development-Projects/Mini_React_JS_Projects/README.md

 ### 5. IRIS Sorting Algorithm Visualizer
 **Description:** A visual tool for understanding sorting algorithms.
 Users can visualize different sorting techniques, observing how data is sorted step-by-step.
 This project is an excellent way to explore algorithm efficiency and React's rendering capabilities.

+### 6. IRIS League of Legends Landing Page
+**Description:** A visually appealing landing page for the game League of Legends.
+This project showcases design skills and React's ability to create engaging, interactive user interfaces.

+### 7. IRIS Nike Landing Page
+**Description:** A sleek and modern landing page for Nike.
+This project demonstrates the use of React for building responsive, stylish, and high-performance web pages.